Minecraft End Portal Finder

 How to find the End Portal in Minecraft: The basic method

-If you are wondering how to find the (roughly circular) End Portal in Minecraft, all you need to do is use two Eyes of Ender a few hundred blocks apart from each other.
+If you are wondering how to find the (roughly pixel art circle-shaped) End Portal in Minecraft, all you need to do is use two Eyes of Ender a few hundred blocks apart from each other.

-Write down the X and Z coordinates, as well as the direction the Ender Pearl flies in (specified in degrees, measured clockwise from south, where south = 0°).
+Write down the X, and Z coordinates and the direction the Ender Pearl flies in (specified in degrees, measured clockwise from south, where south = 0°).
 If you then input these numbers into our End Portal Finder, you can easily calculate the location of the End Portal.

-If your initial calculation says that you are more than 500 blocks away, we highly recommend repeating the process closer to the portal, as there can be some error in the direction measurement.
-You will save a lot of time, effort, and pickaxes by triangulating at least once more closer to the portal.
+Suppose your initial calculation says that you are more than 500 blocks away.
+In that case, we highly recommend repeating the process closer to the portal, as there can be some error in the direction measurement.
+You will save a lot of time, effort, and pickaxes by triangulating closer to the portal at least once more.